Gliptal/Theme-HueAccent/README.md

 Check the Bug and Requests section of this README if you'd like more colors added, or feel free to edit my theme and add them yourself (check the Editing section).

 This theme is sure to work on Sublime Text 3, but may not work on Sublime Text 2.
-If you are a ST2 user and find the theme is not working, do speak up.
+If you are a ST2 user and find the theme is not working, let me know.

 Installing
 ======

 1. If you haven't done already, install [Package Control](https://sublime.wbond.net/installation).
 2. Look for "Theme - HueAccent" in the available packages list and install it (CTRL-SHIFT-P > Package Control: Install Package).
-3. Edit you Preferences.sublime-settings file (Preferences > Settings - User) adding:
+3. Edit your Preferences.sublime-settings file (Preferences > Settings - User) adding:
   - `"theme": "HueAccentBlue.sublime-theme",` for Blue color.
   - `"theme": "HueAccentGreen.sublime-theme",` for Green color.
   - `"theme": "HueAccentWater.sublime-theme",` for Water color.